marco76/marco76.github.io/_posts/2018-11-07-spring-annotations-meaning.md

 ---
-title: 'Spring common annotation meaning'
+title: 'Spring common annotations meaning'
 description: 'What is this annotation doing in the code?'
 date: 2018-11-06T10:41:48+00:00
 author: Marco Molteni